MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/ph--step-to-next-branching-instruction-.md

 ---
-title: ph (Step to Next Branching Instruction)
+title: "ph (Step to Next Branching Instruction)"
-description: The ph command executes the program until any kind of branching instruction is reached, including conditional or unconditional branches, calls, returns, and system calls.
+description: "The ph command executes the program until any kind of branching instruction is reached, including conditional or unconditional branches, calls, returns, and system calls."
 keywords: ["ph (Step to Next Branching Instruction) Windows Debugging"] ms.date: 05/23/2017
 topic_type: